 The Financial Aid Office considers 12 credit hours or more to be full-time; however, it is up to the individual insurance companies as to what they consider/accept to be full-time enrollment.
 Students are encouraged to check with their insurance company prior to registering.

 Do you handle Veteran Affairs?

 Yes, Stanly Community College is approved to certify Veteran educational benefits.
-Any students interested in using or transferring Veteran benefits are asked to contact the Financial Aid Office at 704-991-0302 or visit the Veteran Benefits webpage at www.stanly.edu - Future Students.
+Any students interested in using or transferring Veteran benefits are asked to contact the Financial Aid Office at 704-991-0302 or visit the Military Benefits webpage at www.stanly.edu - Future Students.